 The exact personality type of those who are successful as forensic psychologist is yet to be investigated.
 However, as you can imagine, you will need to score high on conscientiousness in order to meet assessment and court deadlines.
-Similarly, forensic psychologists will need to enjoy working with other, enjoy helping others, be empathetic and be emotionally stable in order to work with criminals and to support victims who are experiencing difficult times.
+Similarly, forensic psychologists will need to enjoy working with and helping others.
+They will also need to be empathetic and emotionally stable in order to work with criminals and to support victims who are experiencing difficult times.

 Accomplishment and mastery